karl-/athensworks.github.io/source/join/index.markdown

                    </table>
             </div>

-####**Businesses and Non-Profits can have multiple individuals use seats they have purchased. <br/>Ex: An organization with 5 employees pays for 3 seats; all 5 can use the workspace with up to 3 in the space at a time.*
+####**Businesses and Non-Profits can have multiple individuals use seats they have purchased. <br/>Ex: An organization with 5 employees pays for 3 seats; all 5 can use the workspace as needed with up to 3 working out of the space at a given time (meetings can include everyone).*

 ###<center>[Join Now](https://docs.google.com/a/athensworks.com/spreadsheet/viewform?formkey=dGI4WUlFaE9nZ2xNUjZuVXNGMWlVSXc6MQ)</center>